wh0cares1/wh0cares1.github.io/_posts/2024-09-24-javascript.md

 - Addition of integers is very simple
 - Integer feedback allows to lower instruction to integer addition

+#### Value Edges
+- Value Edges shows the flow of values between operations in JavaScript code.
+- They demonstrate how the output of one operation is utilized as an input for another.
+- These edges represent dependencies in which the result of a calculation or the value of an object is required as input for later actions.

+##### Inputs to Functions/Comparisons/Operations
+- Value edges capture how values travel across distinct sections of code.
+For example, if a function call requires specific arguments or a comparison operation requires two operands, the inputs are connected together by value edges.

+##### Relaxed Execution Order
+- In many circumstances, the execution order of actions connected by value edges can be changed.
+This means that the optimizer can reorder the sequence in which values are computed to increase speed, as long as the relationships between values are preserved.

+#### Control Edges
+- Control edges define the program's control flow, indicating which activities are dependent on the execution of others.
+- These edges guarantee that the execution sequence conforms to the program's logical structure, such as managing conditional branching, loops, and jumps in the control flow.

+##### Represents the Control Flow Graph
+- The control flow graph (CFG) represents all potential pathways through the program during execution.
+Control edges guarantee that the order of actions corresponds to the planned control flow.

+##### Solid Lines in Turbolizer
+- The Turbolizer tool represents both control and value edges as solid lines, making it simple to see how the optimizer manages both data and control flow in a unified manner.

+#### Effect Edges
+- Effect Edges control dependencies between stateful actions, which are activities that have side effects or change the state of the application.
+They guarantee that side effects are executed in the right sequence, preventing assumptions about the program's state from being invalidated.

+##### Ordering of Stateful Operations
+- Effect edges ensure the right sequence of actions that change the program's state.
+For example, if one operation writes to a variable while another reads from it, the effect edge guarantees that the write comes first.

+##### Side Effects Impact Later Operations
+- Certain activities, like as updating an object, writing to the console, or interacting with the DOM, might have side effects that influence subsequent operations.
+Effect edges handle these dependencies to ensure program correctness.

+##### Not Invalidating Assumptions
+- When the optimizer reorders stateful actions, the program's logic may fail if assumptions about the state are violated.
+Effect edges guarantee that such assumptions are upheld, preserving the right order of actions.

+##### Effect Chain
+- Even actions with minimal side effects may require wiring into the effect chain to preserve appropriate order.
+Certain mathematical operations, for example, might be re-ordered unless they are part of an effect chain that is triggered by earlier state changes.

 ### Readmore Ignition
 - [Firing up the Ignition interpreter](https://v8.dev/blog/ignition-interpreter)
 - [Ignition: Jump-starting an Interpreter for V8](https://docs.google.com/presentation/d/1HgDDXBYqCJNasBKBDf9szap1j4q4wnSHhOYpaNy5mHU/edit#slide=id.g1357e6d1a4_0_58)